codingis4noobs2/PokiVerse/README.md

 This chat application allows users to explore and analyze a Pokémon dataset using various data visualization techniques.
 The application provides an interactive chat interface between "Ash" and "May", where they discuss different aspects of the dataset and guide the user through the analysis process.

+## Data Story
+This project aims to explore and visualize the battle statistics of various Pokémon species using a [pokemon dataset](https://www.kaggle.com/datasets/rohanpatil63/pokemon-dataset).
+The main goal of this project is to identify the Patterns/Trends & Relationships among the data, Also the project is designed in such a way that even newbies can easily understand the process of data analytics.

 ## Features

 - **Dataset Display**: The application loads and displays the Pokémon dataset, providing a tabular view of the data.